What can your pet eat from your Christmas dinner? The safe and dangerous festive foods for dogs and cats

 Here’s what you should and shouldn’t be feeding your pets this Christmas.

-While we’re stuffing our faces with turkey dinners, mince pies and chocolates, it can be hard to resist giving your furry friend a few Christmas treats.
+While we’re tucking into roast dinners, mince pies and chocolates this year, it can be hard to resist giving your furry friend a few Christmas treats.

 But even though you don’t want them to miss out on the festive fun, some Yuletide foods can be harmful to your cats and dogs.